Grilled Chicken TostadasJump to Recipe

 Remove tostadas from grill and top with the various toppings and serve while warm!

 The chicken in this recipe is pretty basic, but make sure you bring some flavor to it.
-Personally, I used Old El Paso(R) Hot & Spicy Taco Seasoning but you could use their original taco seasoning if you wanted something more mild or their fajita seasoning!
+Personally, I used Hot & Spicy Taco Seasoning but you could use any taco seasoning (even homemade) if you wanted something special!

 Stir it together with some olive oil and lime juice and let it marinate for at least 15 minutes, but you could make it way in advance if you want.